 "His uncle?"
 Harry questioned, remembering the memories of the Gaunt family that Dumbledore had shown him previously.
 That admittedly piqued his interest somewhat and at least explained why he had had to watch the previous memory; he could only hope that there was some purpose to all of this.

-Harry watched on as Dumbledore added the few memories that were apparently of Voldemort in his school years into the pensieve.
+Harry watched on as Dumbledore added the few memories, which were apparently of Voldemort in his school years, into the pensieve.
 "After you, my boy," the old Headmaster said with a wave of his hand.
 Harry was familiar with the process by now, and, bracing himself for another long evening immersed in scenes of the past, he lowered his face to the bowl and fell through into the first of what was likely to be many memories.

 Please do take a moment to leave me a review and let me know your thoughts.
 It really will make my day and I respond to every review left.
 Or join me on facebook (see my profile page)